joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/16/podcasts/go-ask-your-father-this-american-life-nyt-audio.html

 **Lloris says Club World Cup participants 'have to adapt to schedule'**\
-`Lloris insists that the top European clubs participating do not face greater challenges than their opponents from the rest of the world.`\
+`The LAFC goalkeeper insists the top European clubs participating do not face greater challenges than opponents from the rest of the world.`\
 https://nytimes.com/athletic/6428658/2025/06/16/club-world-cup-chelsea-lafc-lloris/

 **Iranian Strikes Kill at Least 8 in Israel as Conflict Enters Fourth Day**\